 michael joined Watsi on December 30th, 2015.
-Four years ago, michael became the 1713th member to automatically support a new Watsi patient every month.
-Since then, 4,214 more people have become monthly donors! michael's most recent donation traveled 3,900 miles to support Patrick, a 21-year-old motorcycle taxi driver from Kenya, to fund fracture repair from a road accident.
+Seven years ago, michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. michael's most recent donation traveled 5,400 miles to support Su, a 10-year-old girl from Thailand, to fund hip replacement surgery to allow her to walk without pain.